San Pedro Cactus (Trichocereus pachanoi): The Collector’s Complete Botanical Guide

 Named clones and provenance: what is a PC?

-Most “San Pedro” sold at retail in the US and Europe is unlabelled cuttings of cuttings descended from a single mass-propagated clone known as the PC (Predominant Cultivar, sometimes Predominate Cultivar).
+A PC, or Predominant Cultivar (sometimes Predominate Cultivar), is the single mass-propagated clone that most retail “San Pedro” in the US and Europe descends from, sold as unlabelled cuttings of cuttings.
 PC dominated US nursery stock from the 1980s onward.
 Phenotypically, PC is anomalous: sawtooth ribs, often spineless or with short yellow spines, and white floral hairs.
 White floral hairs do not match true Ecuadorian T. pachanoi, which has brown to black hairs at the base of the floral tube.

 The provenance argument is open.
 Some specialist taxonomists believe PC is closer to T. bridgesii or to T. riomizquensis than to true pachanoi.
 DNA testing has not been published.
 What is verifiable: PC reproduces true from cuttings, has been distributed for decades, and is what most retail buyers receive when they order “San Pedro.”